nitxoxo/todo-app/README.md

 ###  👉 YOU CAN ALSO VISIT MY LIVE WEBSITE ON RENDER-
 https://todo-app-lq4o.onrender.com/register/

-(**Note**- This URL is hosted by a free service therefore due to inactivity, it might cold start and take about 30-60 seconds to enter the webpage.
-Please be patient! 😺)
+(**Note**: This site is hosted on a free service, so it may take 30–60 seconds to load after inactivity due to a cold start.
+Thanks for your patience! 😊)

 ---